dlt-hub/dlt/docs/website/docs/user-guides/data-beginner.md

 ## Analytics: Empowering decision-makers

-Operational users at a company need general business analytics capabilities to make decisions (e.g. dashboards, data warehouse, self-service, etc.)
+Operational users at a company need general business analytics capabilities to make decisions, e.g. dashboards, data warehouse, self-service, etc.

 ### Show you can deliver results, not numbers